lsyurea/ml_streamlit_template/README.md

 Alternatively, you can use `docker compose build` and `docker compose up -d` for local deployment

-Note that for hosting, it is likely that the server does not work under a proxy since I am using the TURN server.
+Note that for hosting, it is likely that the server does not work under a proxy since I am using the STUN server.
 In that case, please customise it according to the docs based on streamlit_webRTC library.